-How will you know if mercury’s in the cosmetic, especially one that’s marketed as “anti-aging” or “skin lightening”?
+How will you know if mercury is in the cosmetic, especially one that’s marketed as “anti-aging” or “skin lightening”?
 Check the label.
-If the words “mercurous chloride,” “calomel,” “mercuric,” “mercurio,” or “mercury” are listed on the label, mercury’s in it—and you should stop using the product immediately.
+If the words “mercurous chloride,” “calomel,” “mercuric,” “mercurio,” or “mercury” are listed on the label, mercury’ is in it—and you should stop using the product immediately.

 The products are usually marketed as skin lighteners and anti-aging treatments that remove age spots, freckles, blemishes, and wrinkles.
 Adolescents may use these products as acne treatments.

-Jason Humbert of FDA’s Office of Regulatory Affairs says these products usually are manufactured abroad and sold illegally in the United States, often in shops catering to the Latino, Asian, African, or Middle Eastern communities.
+These products usually are manufactured abroad and sold illegally in the United States, often in shops catering to the Latino, Asian, African, or Middle Eastern communities.
 They are promoted online on social media sites and sold through mobile apps.
-Consumers may also have bought them in another country and brought them back to the U.S. for personal use, he adds.
+Consumers may also have bought them in another country and brought them back to the U.S. for personal use.